Look at family on brink of ruin wins Cannes film plaudits

 “Two Days, One Night” by brothers Jean-Pierre and Luc Dardenne, who are Cannes regulars and previously won the top Palme d‘Or prize, came across at a press screening as a “feelgood film” despite a plot that deals with people on the lower rungs of the middle class who risk slipping into poverty.

-“Cannes favorite Marion Cotillard teams up with festival veterans Jean-Pierre and Luc Dardenne for a brilliantly taut and telling redundancy drama,” critic Peter Bradshaw wrote for The Guardian newspaper.
+“Cannes favourite Marion Cotillard teams up with festival veterans Jean-Pierre and Luc Dardenne for a brilliantly taut and telling redundancy drama,” critic Peter Bradshaw wrote for The Guardian newspaper.

 With five days to go before the top awards are announced on Saturday, one industry critic praised the 12-day-long festival for being “well rounded”.